Arau/hugo-docs-playground/layouts/partials/content/troubleshoot/join-to-master-node.md

 discover from it.
 In case of that node not starting, the whole cluster will remain unable to bootstrap.

-Installations of StorageOS on use a DaemonSet, and by default do not schedule StorageOS pods to master nodes, due to the presence of the `node-role.kubernetes.io/master:NoSchedule` taint in typical installations.
+Installations of StorageOS use a DaemonSet, and by default do not schedule StorageOS pods to master nodes, due to the presence of the `node-role.kubernetes.io/master:NoSchedule` taint that is typically present.
 In such cases the `JOIN` variable must not contain master nodes or the StorageOS cluster will remain unable to start.